aagamkjain/Emulsify/README.md

 - Text chunking using Langchain's RecursiveCharacterTextSplitter
 - Semantic categorization using Google's Gemini Pro
 - Vector storage and search using Weaviate
-- Simple Streamlit-based user interface
+- React frontend with flaskAPI backend

 ## Setup